jacobbat/resume/resume.md

 * Improved and vastly expanded company’s work-at-home program
 * Provided IT support to launch a newly renovated $600mil Waikiki Beach Walk Project in Honolulu, Hawaii

-### Tier III Technical Support | Time Warner Cable | 07/2006 – 11/2006

-* Last tier of escalation for complex connectivity issues to business ISP customers
-* Provisioned Arris, Zyxel and Cisco routers and VOIP modems

-### Systems/Network Administrator | Service Mortgage Corporation | 12/2002 – 07/2006

-* Responsible for server, network and desktop support for a 50 employee mortgage company
-* Part time engagement as a full time student at the University of Colorado at Denver

 ## Education

 **Bachelor of Science, Computer Science and Engineering** | University of Colorado at Denver